-Darcy is faculty for our workshop, Self or Indie Publishing: Answering the Big Questions.
+Darcy is faculty for our workshops, Self or Indie Publishing: Answering the Big Questions and PB&J: Picture Books and All That Jazz.
 Thanks, Darcy, for sharing your happiness with us today!

 As a self-published children’s book author, I sold 23,093 books in 2018.
 Other income came from “reads” on certain digital platforms and foreign rights sales.
 The modest income feels amazingly successful.

 I stand between bits of startling statistics.
 The Author’s Guild reports a 42% drastic declining in authors’ earnings in the last decade.
 A median income of only $6080 is depressing.

 On the other hand, Publisher’s Weekly reports over 1 million self-published titles in 2017.
 However, most titles sell fewer than 100 copies.
 The bright spot in the self-published world are those who have become millionaires in such wildly different fields as Joseph Alexander selling guitar lesson books and E.L.
 James selling erotica like 50 Shades of Grey.
 Some authors have translated successful self-published books into traditional deals which has taken them to even greater heights.
 But some still self-publish because they want to and they’re more successful that way.

 It seems that writing and publishing is a “feast or famine” sort of enterprise.
 Self-publishing has given authors a chance, though, to become “midlist” authors, those who make a tidy sum, even though they’ll likely never break out.
 With a traditional publisher, the midlist author is the one who fails to sell the next book to the same publisher because the first one barely earned out its advance.
 Or perhaps it sold modestly well but didn’t break out so the publisher won’t take the next one.
 The same book for a self-publisher would likely be considered a runaway success because the author earns 40-70% of the income instead of only 10% (or less if an agent gets their share.)